 5. Debbie Harry

 Debbie Harry was a punk icon.
 Her style was incredibly unique, just like her; as the punk movement began hitting the United States, she was virtually the only female on the scene, and her band was pushing limits of punk and new wave with their shows.
-Debbie favored thrift store finds and alternated between an edgy punk look and a more feminine style, but her two-tone hair and loud lipstick were a constant.
+Debbie favoured thrift store finds and alternated between an edgy punk look and a more feminine style, but her two-tone hair and loud lipstick were a constant.

 Her style has been adopted times over times on; Courtney Love, Gwen Stefani, and other women in the music scene.
 But there is something about the way Debbie Harry did it: she pulled things off that shouldn’t work like denim on denim, all because of her punk rock persona.